The Cape Winelands have it all – delicious food and wine, gorgeous scenery and hiking galore. Find the best things to do with this guide.

 Towns of the Cape Winelands

-Of the three main towns, Franschhoek, Stellenbosch and Paarl, Franschhoek is the smallest by far and has the fewest facilities and most limited choice of accommodation.
+There are three main towns in the Cape Winelands: Franschhoek, Stellenbosch and Paarl.
+Of the three, Franschhoek is the smallest by far and has the fewest facilities and most limited choice of accommodation.
 That said, it is definitely the prettiest with the most scenic surroundings.
 They all have supermarkets, petrol stations and ATMs.

 The Huguenot Memorial Monument in Franschhoek is worth seeing.
 It’s an impressive monument with a mountainous backdrop.
 It celebrates the influence of the French Huguenots who arrived here in 1600-1800.
 They helped make this region the important wine region that it is today.